cvarney/telco_customer_churn/README.md

 | SeniorCitizen | 0.229972 |

 We note that many of these features were previously identified as being connected to high Churn rates: month-to-month contracts, fiber optic internet, paperless billing, no online security, no tech support, and senior citizen.
 I also find it interesting that a feature associated with very low Churn rates has high importance in the model: two year contracts.
 This feature is clearly an extremly important determining factor in retaining a customer and should be prioritized in all customer retention programs.

+# Conclusions
+In this machine learning project, I have evaluated the Telco customer Churn dataset.
+The data was cleaned and exploratory analysis was performed to identify important features.
+Categorical data was encoded into numerical data using label encoding or one hot encoding.
+Numerical data was transformed using the `MinMaxScaler`.
+Next, I employed five machine learning algorithms with default parameters and determined that LogisticRegression resulted in the highest accuracy, although SVM and RandomForest were close in performance.
+I tuned the hyperparameters the LogisticRegression, improving the accuracy on the training set to 80.9%.
+However, overfitting in the model resulted in the model underpredicting the Churn rate on test data.

+Overall, while the model could be improved through the use of dimensional reduction methods or by comparing with additional classification algorithms, it did identify important factors for customer retention that can be used to build a customer retention program for our fictional telecommunciations company.